Multilingual portals

 For mobile devices only

-The meta tag will only be generated in pages which have been transformed for mobile devices.
+The meta tag is generated exclusively in the pages that are transformed for mobile devices.

 For selected layouts only